u591316/dat110-project1-startcode/README.md

 and then do a *Fork* of the repository (see button in the upper right of the repository web page).

-This will create a "copy" of the start-code repository on the group members own github repository account.
+This will create a "copy" of the start-code repository on that group members own github repository account.

 In order for the other group members to work together on the forked copy of the start-code, the other group members must be provided with access to read/write on the forked repository.
-See *Settings* and *Manage Access* for the repository.
+See *Settings* and *Manage Access* for the repository that was forked.

-All group members should clone the forked repository which can now be used as a repository for collaborating on the code.
+The other group members should clone the forked repository which can now be used as a repository for collaborating on the code.

 #### Clone the testing repository